Accessible Information Standard & Reasonable Adjustments

-The Trust is committed to actively promote equality of opportunity for all disabled people.
-The Trust will work to ensure institutional systems do not discriminate, and that the day to day experience of disabled people entering the Trust as staff, patients, visitors or volunteers is positive.
+We are committed to actively promoting equality of opportunity for all disabled people.
+We will work to ensure institutional systems do not discriminate, and that the day to day experience of disabled people entering the Trust as patients, staff, visitors or volunteers is positive.

-All information on these pages can be made available in large print or Braille on request - please telephone 0118 322 8338 or email: PALS@royalberkshire.nhs.uk.
+All information on these pages can be made available in large print or Braille on request - please telephone 0118 322 8338 or email our Patient Advice & Liaison Service: PALS@royalberkshire.nhs.uk.

 Changing Places